What are the Differences between a Plant Cell and an Animal Cell?

 Primary and Secondary Cell Wall

-Here, it is worth noting that there are two types of cell walls in plants.
-These include:
+Here, it's worth noting that there are two types of cell walls in plants.

 Primary Cell Wall